rknell/rebellion-rum-models/models_documentation.md

   /// Total capacity of the vessel in liters double capacity;

-  /// Current LALs in the vessel
+  /// Current LALs in the vessel, this is a cached calculation based on adding
-  @JsonKey(defaultValue: 0)
-  double currentLals;
+  /// up the records in BulkStorageRegisterItem double currentLals;

   /// Status of the vessel
-  @JsonKey(defaultValue: BulkStorageVesselStatus.active)
   BulkStorageVesselStatus status;

   /// Reference to the product currently in the vessel